SBA Paycheck Protection Program

 - allows for flexibility on maturity date extensions for loans with a remaining balance after the application of forgiveness

-We do have the ability for each borrower to access the loan details and upload documents.
+We do have the ability for each borrower to access the loan details and upload documents securely.
 If you would like to obtain access, please contact email@example.com and we can assist with setting up access online.
 This is a secure method to share documents.
+If you request access to our portal and begin uploading documents, at that time we will assign a processor to begin reviewing.
+We have already received numerous requests for access to our secure portal along with document uploads, full use of the funds and supporting documentation.
+These requests will be given initial priority as we have them in a queue for eSign forgiveness applications, underwriting review and submission to the SBA.

 Please also be aware the CARES Act outlined a time period of up to 60 days for the SBA to approve requests for forgiveness.
 If approved, the SBA has up to 90 days to issue repayment of any forgiveness amounts.